De Anza College, Cupertino, CA

 Students can access their grades from the Portal: [https://myportal.fhda.edu/cp/home/displaylogin].

 Although every effort is made to ensure the accuracy of the information on this website, mistakes can occur.
-In the event of any discrepancies, De Anza College policy and the instructor's course policy prevail.
+Website issues will be corrected as soon as possible.
+In the event of any discrepancies, De Anza College policies and posted course policies prevail.